LordManta/SugarCubesJS/README.md

    ```
    to your HTML

-2. then build a reactive engine to execute reactive programs :
+2. then in a script node, build a reactive engine to execute reactive programs :
    ```javascript
    var machine = SC.machine();
    ```